 Light – How much light do Paphiopedilums need?

-- Mottled leafed paphs: need low light, and definitely less than strap-leafed paphs.
+- Mottled leafed (such as maudiae or delenatii) paphs: need low light, and definitely less light than multifloral paphs

-- Sequential-blooming paphs: do well with low-to-moderate light levels.
+- Sequential-blooming (such as primulinum, Pinocchio or glaucophyllum) & strapped-leafed (such as spicerianum or villosa) paphs: do well with low-to-moderate light levels

-- Strapped-leafed & multi-floral paphs: moderate to bright light—you’ll want to go up to Cattleya levels in the fall during inflorescence formation.
+- Multi-floral paphs (such as philippinense, sanderianum and rothschildianum): moderate to bright light—you’ll want to go up to Cattleya levels in the fall during inflorescence formation

 Potting Medium – What potting mix do paphs need?